readandprogress/reading.is-a.dev/_posts/Tech/2024-06-15-my-journey-in-computing-throughout-the-years.md

 ## What about you?

 Regardless, I'm interested in your computing history as well!
 Did you have a "dark" era like me?
 What operating systems have you used?
 Are you more of a laptop or desktop person?
-Let me know via my new contact page! (•‿•)
+Let me know via email! (•‿•)

 ## Footnotes

 [^1]: [Kev's post](https://kevquirk.com/my-computing-history): This post woudn't be possible otherwise!

 [^2]: [Kev Quirk](https://kevquirk.com/): A blogger I follow, you should too!